almostearthling/when-command/support/docs/install.md

 ## Linux

-These steps can be followed on an updated version of Debian Linux 12:
+These steps can be followed on an updated version of Debian Linux 12, and should work on debian derivative with few changes:

 1. start a Gnome session using **Xorg** as a backend